How to Get Started with Amazon Sponsored Product PPC Ads – 2025 Guide

 Sponsored Product Ads are available for anyone selling on Amazon, including vendors, professional sellers, brands, agencies, book vendors, and Kindle Direct Publishing (KDP) authors.

-The cost-per-click for Amazon PPC ads typically ranges from $0.02- $3.00.
+The cost-per-click for Amazon PPC ads typically ranges from $0.70 to $3.00 in 2025, with the average CPC around $0.98.
 However, the CPC can vary greatly depending on the product category, marketplace, and ad type.
 The cost moves up and down depending on the level of competition in your niche or for a particular placement.

 An Amazon Sponsored Product Ad is the backbone of Amazon advertising.
 They’re able to support most advertising goals and can be extremely profitable if you know how to use them.
 That versatility is why many Amazon experts recommend putting up to 70% of your total ad budget into SPAs.